 The chill cabinet contained bottles of Sam's Perry and Cider, plus a lone bottle of Pure Brewed Lager.

 There was a picture of the pub in the old days on the wall, but the other couple were sat underneath it, precluding closer study.
 It looked similar though with its large scale sign on the roof.
-I imagine too, the dart are was a snug at one time.
+I imagine too, the darts area was a snug at one time.

 This blog mentions specifics; pubs and beer, good and bad.
 The opinions will be forthright, but you can always disagree, just don't be offended.
 Comments from those mentioned are particularly welcome and a right of reply is hereby offered.